hvaezapp/DigitalWallet/README.md

 # DigitalWallet
-User Wallet Service designed in ASP.NET Core
+The User Wallet Service serves as a fundamental component of any platform, enabling users to securely and efficiently manage their funds within the ecosystem.